lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 Description: Function used to compute contact probability curves from a 3D structure.
 Calculation is different from computing contact probability curve from Hi-C matrix.
 See: Naumova, N., Imakaev, M., Fudenberg, G., Zhan, Y., Lajoie, B. R., Mirny, L. A., & Dekker, J. (2013).
 Organization of the mitotic chromosome.
 Science, 342(6161), 948-953. for detailed methods.

 ### convert_hic_to_CSynth.py
-Description: A way to directly convert .hic formatted Hi-C data to a format accepted by CSynth.
+Description: Convert .hic formatted Hi-C data to a format readable by CSynth.
+Create separate files for each chromosome.
 Column 1: primary sequence location [bp], Column 2: primary sequence location [bp], Column 3: Hi-C contact strength.
 Missing values are likely due to repetative regions in the assembly.

 <img width="183" alt="Screenshot 2024-10-14 at 3 28 36 PM" src="https://github.com/user-attachments/assets/9855140a-cfe3-4e90-b4b7-09638ab92f7f">

+### convert_cool_to_CSynth.sh
+Description: Convert .cool or .mcool formatted Hi-C data to a format readable by CSynth.
+Create separate files for each chromosome.
+Run in a new terminal window after installing the cooler package: https://github.com/open2c/cooler.

 ### cool_plot_HiC.m
 Description: Visualize Hi-C contact maps using the cooltools package.
 A minor modification of: